w3f/Grants-Program/applications/zk-rollups.md

 ## Development Roadmap :nut_and_bolt:

 ### Summary
-We plan to provide a `ZK Rollup` module that allows Substrate-based blockchain to execute `ZK Rollup` through `pallet_evm`.
+We plan to provide a `ZK Rollup` pallet that allows Substrate-based blockchain to execute `ZK Rollup` on evm environment.

 ### Overview
 * **Total Estimated Duration:** 3 months